progrium/cedarish/README.md

 ## Releases

 Although the latest release is always available on [Docker Hub](https://registry.hub.docker.com/u/progrium/cedarish/), you can access versioned filesystem [releases](https://github.com/progrium/cedarish/releases) directly.
 Both a tar and gzipped tar are available.
-This allows you to ADD the tar directly from custom Dockerfiles, or manually import the gzipped tar for quicker downloads.
+This allows you to ADD the tar directly from custom Dockerfiles, or manually import the gzipped tar for quicker downloads (`docker import <release-url> progrium/cedarish`).